 While Texas Utility Assistance primarily targets utility bills, it also extends broader relief.

-You can receive direct payments for electric, natural gas, and propane, up to $2,400 for households earning ≤150 % of the Federal Poverty Guidelines.
+You can receive direct payments for electric, natural gas, and propane, up to $2,400 for households earning ≤150 % of the Federal Poverty Guidelines, alongside cash support and food services.

 The program adds bill credits and propane subsidies, and it offers deferred payment plans during governor-declared disasters, automatically placing a switch-hold on accounts until balances clear.